markodayan/holon/README.md

 <br>

-> <b>In order for URS to work, you are required to change the address of the execution client from localhost to `0.0.0.0`.</b>
+> <b>In order for URS to work, you are required to change the address of the execution client from localhost to `0.0.0.0`.</b> This therefore means that the JSON-RPC HTTP interface is accessible on http://0.0.0.0/8545 , while the JSON-RPC WS interface is accessible on `ws://0.0.0.0/8546`

 <br>